sigp/lighthouse/book/src/merge-migration.md

 * **Mainnet**: the Bellatrix fork epoch has not yet been announced.
 It's possible to set up a merge-ready node now, but some execution engines will require additional configuration.
-Please see the secton on [Execution engine configuration](#execution-engine-configuration) below.
+Please see the section on [Execution engine configuration](#execution-engine-configuration) below.

 * **Goerli (Prater)**, **Ropsten**, **Sepolia**, **Kiln**: you must have a merge-ready configuration right now.